First National Bank (Lineville, AL)

 Article Text

-BANK CLOSED BY ORDER OF BOARD OF DIRECTORS Washington, Nov.
-25.-The comptroller of the currency was advised today that the First National bank of Lineville, Ala., had been closed by the order of the board of directors.
-National Bank Examiner S. H. L. Cooper has bee inappointed receiver.
+NATIONAL BANK CLOSED.
+Washington, Nov.
+25-The comptroller of the currency was advised to-day that the First National bank of Lineville.
+Ala., had been closed on the order of the board of directors.
+National Bank Examiner 8.
+H. L. Cooper has been appointed receiver.

 Article from Evening Journal, November 25, 1905